carbidopa / levodopa / entacapone

 Some people taking Stalevo have fallen asleep out of nowhere.
 This has happened even when they didn't feel tired beforehand.
 It can happen during activities like talking or eating.
 In some cases, people have fallen asleep while driving.
 It's sometimes led to accidents.

-Because of this risk, avoid driving or doing things that need your full attention until you know how Stalevo affects you.
+Avoid driving or doing things that need your full attention until you know how Stalevo affects you.
 This is especially important if you often feel sleepy or have suddenly fallen asleep before.
 Also avoid taking medications that make you sleepy while taking Stalevo.
 They can make you even sleepier.

 Tell your prescriber know if you feel very sleepy during the daytime while taking Stalevo.
 Also let them know if you fall asleep during activities that you need to be alert for.
+Your prescriber can help decide if it's safe for you to keep taking the medication.

 Some people who take Stalevo can have low blood pressure.
 It can cause a drop in blood pressure when you stand from a sitting or lying down position.
 Low blood pressure can lead to dizziness, lightheadedness, and sometimes fainting.